Teluk Bintuni-class tank landing ship

 The Teluk Bintuni class, Indonesian designation AT-117M is a class of tank landing ships that is being built indigenously for the Indonesian Navy by various Indonesian local shipyards.
 It was announced that the Indonesian Navy intends to acquire a total of twelve vessels of the same class with some modifications from the lead ship to improve ship's capability.

 Design

+LST 117 Meter mock-up design.

 Teluk Bintuni has a length of 120 m, a beam measuring 18 m, and a height of 7.8 m with a draft of 3 m.
 She has a capacity of 476 passengers, including crew, alongside 10 Leopard 2 main battle tanks and a helicopter.
 The ship was designed to be able to stay at sea for 20 days.

 With a crew of 119, consisting of 113 sailors and 6 helicopter crew, she has a displacement of 2,300 tonnes and has a maximum speed of 16 knot.
 The ship is armed with light defensive weapons in form of a Bofors 40 mm gun and two 12.7 mm heavy machine guns.

 The vessel could also carry four LCVP boats, and is equipped with a crane for cargo loading and offloading.